 As you move on to the next round keep working in a spiral.

-Close up the project by making a few slip stitches and then tying the yarn off.
+Close up the project by making a few slip stitches to even the spiral into a flat end.
+Finish by tying the yarn off.
 Weave in any ends.
 Alternatively, you can close the bag up so that it’s not a tunnel and more of a cave.
 I opted to leave mine open, though I’m not really sure why (it wasn’t the plan in the beginning :)

 Look there, getting the hang of things, now :)

-But if kitty decides to just lay on top of their crochet cat sack hideaway, no sweat, they’re still using it, right? :)
+But if kitty decides to just lay on top of their crochet cat sack hideaway at least they’re using it, right? :)